da4089/exsim/ROADMAP.rst

 Roadmap
 =======

 * Structure
   * Daemon, able to emulate execution venues
+    * PyInstaller executable?
+    * Windows/Mac/Linux?
   * UI executable, able to manage the daemon
+    * PyInstaller executable?
+    * Windows/Mac/Linux?
+    * PyQt5?
   * Python API module, able to manage the daemon
+    * PyPI wheel?
+  * Communicate via JSON over TCP?
+* Entities
+  * Venue
+    * A venue trades a collection of Instruments
+    * Offers one or more Endpoints
+    * Defines a collection of features:
+      * Order types
+      * TIFs
+      * etc
+  * Instrument
+    * A tradable thing.
+    * Has only one asset class
+    * Has one or more symbols
+    * Has only one associated Book
+  * Book
+    * Maintains a collection of orders for an instrument
+    * Matches orders to generate trades
+    * Can generate market data
+    * Can generate drop copies
+    * Associated with only one Instrument
+  * Bot
+    * Performs automated trading activity
+    * Associated with a Book
+    * Can be implemented by a plugin
+  * Session
+    * A connection from a client to a venue
+  * Endpoint
+    * A network endpoint
+    * The thing that a client will connect to
+    * Hosts zero or more Sessions
+    * Associated with only one Venue
 * Add ability to define instruments
   * Different asset classes
     * Basic equity-style stuff